AtharvanDogra/deception_legislation/README.md

 ## Safety and ethical notes

 This repository demonstrates and measures subtle deception capabilities of LLMs for scientific study and red-teaming; it does not introduce novel adversarial training and uses off-the-shelf LLMs.
-Exercise caution when applying or extending this code to high-stakes domains and ensure alignment with legal/ethical guidelines.[1]
+Exercise caution when applying or extending this code to high-stakes domains and ensure alignment with legal/ethical guidelines.

 ## Known limitations